LukasDb/WithingsGCBridge/README.md

 Therefore, i write this script to sync my weight data to GC from Withings using the respective APIs.
 This is intended to run in a
 Docker container and be scheduled to run by the host system.

+Now synchronizes body fat and muscle mass, thanks to @ohshazbot!

 ## Build
 Build the docker image with
 ```